-- 1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section IX.C below as part of the submission of the application for approval. - 2.
+- VII.
+Requirements for a site development stormwater plan. - (a) Submission of a site development stormwater plan. - 1.
+Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan in subsection C.VII.(c) as part of the submission of the application for approval. - 2.
 The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
-The applicant shall submit two (2) copies of the materials listed in the checklist for site development stormwater plans in accordance with Section IX.C of this ordinance.
+The applicant shall submit two (2) copies of the materials listed in the checklist for site development stormwater plans in accordance with subsection C.VII.(c) - (b) Site development stormwater plan approval. - 1.
+The applicant's site development project shall be reviewed as a part of the review process by the Township Engineer or the Reviewing Board Engineer from which Land Use Board approval is being sought.
+Said review process shall include a determination as to whether the items listed in subsection C.VII.(c) have been satisfied and to determine if the project meets the standards set forth in this section. - (c) Submission of site development stormwater plan.
+The following information shall be required: - 1.
+Topographic Base Map